 Carolina Digital Humanities is soliciting proposals for Digital Dissertation Fellowships.
 These Fellowships will support graduate students wishing to include significant digital components in their dissertation research projects in the humanities, arts, and humanistic social sciences.
-Fellowships provide funding of $4,000.
+This year’s fellowships provide funding of $3,000.
 The funding will be received as a one-time award.

 Recipients will integrate digital approaches into a significant portion of their dissertation research.
 Recipients will develop a significant aspect of a digital component of their dissertation research during the spring of 2022.
 Recipients will also meet as a cohort three times during the semester, culminating with a public presentation of their research.
 Recipients will also submit a brief reflection on their experience.